detectRecog/CCPD/README.md

 ## Test demo instructions

 After fine-tuning RPnet, you need to uncompress a zip folder and select it as the test directory.
 The argument after -s is a folder for storing failure cases.
+File rpnetEval.py is for testing thousands of images in the test directory and print precision.
+File rpnetTestSeveralImages.py is for evaluating several images in a folder and plot the results on images.

 ```